IdentityPython/JWTConnect-Python-OidcService/doc/intro.rst

     - User info request

 To these one can add services like session management and token introspection.
-The only thing we can be sure of is that thhis is not the final set of services, there will be more.
+The only thing we can be sure of is that this is not the final set of services, there will be more.
 And there will be variants of the standard ones.
-Like when you want to multi lateral federation support to provider information discovery and client registration.
+Like when you want to add multi lateral federation support to provider information discovery and client registration.

-Over all it seemed like a good idea to write a piece of code that implements all the functionality that is needed to support any of this services and any future services.
+Over all it seemed like a good idea to write a piece of code that implements all the functionality that is needed to support any of this services and any future services that follows the same pattern.

 That is the thought behind :py:class:`oiccli.service.Service` .

-This class contains 2 pipe lines, one for the request construction and one for request parsing.
-The interface to HTTP is kept to a minimum to allow users of this package to chose their favorite HTTP client/server libraries.
+This class contains 2 pipe lines, one for the request construction and one for response parsing.
+The interface to HTTP is kept to a minimum to allow users of oiccli to chose their favorite HTTP client/server libraries.

 The class has a number of attributes: